sfabbro/canfar.github.io/docs/storage_en.md

 # If you didn't use anaconda a user install is required (you still need pip):
 pip install --user -U vos
-# You might also need to update your path:
+# In this case, You might also need to update your path:
 export PATH="${HOME}/.local/bin:${PATH}"
 {% endhighlight %}
 </div>